 Ruby gemstone is known for its fiery red color, its hardness, durability, luster, and rarity.
 The history of Ruby gemstone is full of magic and mystery.

 The word Ruby comes from the Latin word “ruber” meaning red that represents the color of the stone.
 Ruby gemstone has been considered as a precious and rare gem because it is an extremely hard stone after Diamond, is ideal for many kinds of jewels, and due to its history.

 In ancient times, Ruby had different names and people had their different beliefs.
 Ruby gemstone was the “king of gems” in ancient times.

 The other names of Ruby gemstone in Ancient times were anthrax, ratnaraj, carbunculus, and red corundum.
 In some cultures, people considered Ruby as the representation of the Sun.

 Some believed that Ruby gemstones denote integrity, happiness, healing, courage, inspiration, and romance.
 For Talisman, ruby gemstone used to warn its owner regarding danger and disaster.

 According to Puranas texts, the God of Sun Surya stole the blood of demons called Bala.
 The king of Sri Lanka island Ravana was jealous of its glory and thus he fights against the God Surya.

 After hearing this God Surya was scared by this threat and thus he feels the blood of demon Bala into the waters in the Bharta region.

 After some time, the shores of the Bharata region were covered with precious gemstones having red bright hue which looks brilliant and powerful the same as Surya.

-Then these precious gems were called Padmaraga or Kuruvinda and lately, they were identified as rubies.
-Ruby is also known as Manik stone in Hindi.
+Then these precious gems name as Padmaraga or Kuruvinda and lately, they were identified as rubies.
+In Hindi Ruby name as Manik stone .